 The approach to developing the final, published learning agenda in fiscal year (FY) 2022 may differ from that of the interim learning agenda.
 For example, if you choose to align your learning agenda and strategic planning processes, the next cycle of strategic planning likely will not start until February 2021.
-The Toolkit Master Checklist includes a high-level timeline for meeting the Phase 1 requirements of the Foundations for Evidence-Based Policymaking Act of 2018 (Evidence Act) in FY 2020.
-Also, Worksheet #3 includes a separate table to create a project plan for the interim learning agenda.
+Worksheet #3 includes a table to create a project plan for the interim learning agenda.